-- g.
-Rating of engine at operating speed, engine cycle and number of cylinders. - h.
+- Rating of engine at operating speed, engine cycle and number of cylinders. - g. h.
 Type of engine lubrication system and verification of components specified. - i.
-Type of engine governor. - j.
-Components contained in engine instrument panel. - k.
-Fuel consumption at $\frac{1}{4}$, $\frac{1}{2}$, $\frac{3}{4}$ and full load. - 1.
-Starting batteries including ampere hour rating. - m.
-Verification that all accessories specified is to be provided.
-This includes day tank with capacity indicated, cold weather starting aid with rating and voltage indicated, exhaust system with muffler type indicated, and outdoor housing (where applicable) with verification of space available within housing for batteries. - n.
-Alternator data sheet with complete data including reactance values. - o.
-Terminal board connection diagram where reconnectable generators are specified. - p.
-Circuit breaker type, rating, A.I.C. rating and cable capacity of lugs. - 2.
-Shop drawings for the transfer switch shall contain not less than the information listed as follows: - a.
-List of accessories contained in the control panel. - b.
-Withstand rating in RMS symmetrical amperes.

-D. Quality and Service:

-- 1. All materials and parts of the EPSS shall be new and unused.
-Each component shall be of current manufacture from a firm regularly engaged in the production of such equipment.
+Type of engine governor. - Components contained in engine instrument panel. j. - Fuel consumption at $\frac{1}{4}$, $\frac{1}{2}$, $\frac{3}{4}$ and full load. k. - Starting batteries including ampere hour rating.
+1. - Verification that all accessories specified is to be provided.
+This includes day tank with m. capacity indicated, cold weather starting aid with rating and voltage indicated, exhaust system with muffler type indicated, and outdoor housing (where applicable) with verification of space available within housing for batteries. - Alternator data sheet with complete data including reactance values. n. - Terminal board connection diagram where reconnectable generators are specified.
+0. - Circuit breaker type, rating, A.I.C. rating and cable capacity of lugs. p. - 2.
+Shop drawings for the transfer switch shall contain not less than the information listed as follows: - List of accessories contained in the control panel. a. - Withstand rating in RMS symmetrical amperes. b. - D. Ouality and Service: - All materials and parts of the EPSS shall be new and unused.
+Each component shall be of current 1 manufacture from a firm regularly engaged in the production of such equipment.
 Units and components offered under these specifications shall be covered by the manufacturer's parts and labor warranty for a minimum of five (5) years from date of Owner acceptance of the project on a new machine, a copy of which shall be included in the shop drawings submittal. - 2.
 Submittals will be accepted only on engine driven generator sets and transfer switches which can be properly maintained and serviced without requiring the Owner to stock spare parts or wait longer than twenty-four hours for service.
 Submittals shall include the nearest location of permanent parts outlet from which parts may be obtained and written assurance that trained service personnel will be available on twenty-four hour's notice.
-Units with service centers more than 250 miles from project site will not be accepted.
+Units with service centers more than 250 miles from project site will not be accepted. - E. Record Drawings - Include in each set three sets of operating, maintenance, and parts manuals covering all 1. components for the EPSS.
+Each supplier shall provide instructions to the Owner in operation and maintenance of his equipment, both in written form and with on-site personnel for a minimum of four hours. - 2.
+A schedule of each motor, indicating actual horsepower and means of starting, connected to the EPSS shall be provided to the Owner with the record drawings.